 Sure, it’s a little expensive, but one quick glance at the customer ratings show that customers definitely feel it’s worth the money.

-Our experience using the belt: Wearing the same brand of golf belt on the course kinda made us feel more like pros, and for one of us we actually think it improved their game!
+Our experience using the belt: Wearing the same brand of golf belt on the course kind of made us feel more like pros, and for one of us we actually think it improved their game!

 It was also quite breathable to wear and didn’t make us sweat.